 Success can be seen when they are encouraged by other people.

-January 3rd, 12th, 21st and 30th – They are blessed with the energy of Jupiter and Saturn.
+January 3rd, 12th, 21st and 30th – They are blessed with the energy of Saturn and Jupiter.

 They will be ambitious, risk taking and not selfish.

 Their hardworking nature will lead to success and people will be jealous of them.